[Mr Virendra Sharma in the Chair]

 It is a pleasure to serve under your chairmanship this afternoon.
 Mr Sharma.
 I congratulate my hon.
 Friend the Member for Glasgow North East (Mr Sweeney) on securing the debate and on his detailed and compassionate opening contribution.
 I pay tribute to all Members who have spoken for their thoughtful and constructive contributions, and in some cases for sharing very personal stories about the issue.
 Those include the hon.
 Members for Gloucester (Richard Graham), for Cheltenham (Alex Chalk), for Strangford (Jim Shannon) and for Caithness, Sutherland and Easter Ross (Jamie Stone), and my hon.
 Friend the Member for Slough (Mr Dhesi).

 It is fully acknowledged that throughout the 20th century and through to the present, British armed forces have recruited from Commonwealth nations to support British intervention in major global conflicts, from world war one to the present day.
 Those personnel continue to provide important and significant support to our armed forces.
 As we have heard, statistics from the Royal British Legion show that more than 6,000 personnel from foreign and Commonwealth countries currently serve in the UK armed forces.
 That number is increasing year on year to fill a range of technical and specialist roles.
 In 2018 the British Army employed approximately 4.5%—5,290—of its personnel from foreign and Commonwealth nations.
 There are many Commonwealth recruits in the Army, as well as in the Royal Navy and Royal Air Force.
-Labour Members believe that all armed forces personnel, regardless of their background, should be treated equally, and it is therefore extremely disappointing that Commonwealth soldiers are being treated unfairly by that Government.
+Labour Members believe that all armed forces personnel, regardless of their background, should be treated equally, and it is therefore extremely disappointing that Commonwealth soldiers are being treated unfairly by the Government.
 I shall return to that point.

 The Government have done nowhere near enough to tackle the ongoing recruitment crisis, and given their recent decision to recruit more Commonwealth personnel, they must urgently review the barriers to recruitment and retention.
 Commonwealth personnel are exempt from UK immigration controls throughout their service, but once they are discharged that exemption is removed.
 Former personnel who wish to stay in the UK indefinitely, whether with their family or alone, must apply for indefinite leave to remain.
-As the Minister rightly pointed out, in alignment with civilian applicants for indefinite leave to remain, veterans are subject to a number of requirements, including four years’ qualifying residency in the UK, which is obtainable via four years’ service in the armed forces and a non-refundable fee of £2,389.
+As the Minister rightly pointed out, in alignment with civilian applicants for indefinite leave to remain, veterans are subject to a number of requirements, including four years’ qualifying residency in the UK, which is obtainable via four years’ service in the armed forces, and a non-refundable fee of £2,389.

 As my hon.
 Friend the Member for Glasgow North East and others have outlined, there are difficulties with the immigration rules because a foreign worker must earn £18,600 to apply to bring their spouse to the UK.
 The minimum income requirement to bring over one child is £22,400, with additional costs for each child thereafter.
 A soldier’s basic pay after training starts at £18,600 a year, but in many circumstances that income is unachievable, as the majority of Commonwealth troops in our armed forces are in the lower ranks.
 As my hon.
 Friend outlined, the Army Families Federation believes that around 500 troops have been affected by those circumstances, and that Commonwealth soldiers are not routinely aware of such issues when they join the UK armed forces.
 The Government need to consider that issue sympathetically, to show our country’s gratitude to those Commonwealth personnel who have served.